Gunman Who Shot NYPD Lieutenant Inside Bronx Precinct May Be The Shooter In Earlier Police Attack

-On Sunday morning, chaos broke out at a Bronx police precinct as a lone gunman entered the building and began firing.
-According to The New York Post, the gunman walked into a station house located on Longwood Avenue and immediately began shooting, wounding a NYPD lieutenant in the arm.
+On Sunday morning, chaos broke out at a Bronx police precinct as a lone gunman entered the building and began shooting.
+According to The New York Post, the gunman walked into a station house located on Longwood Avenue and immediately opened fire, wounding an NYPD lieutenant in the arm.

-The suspect has been taken into custody, and a theory is being advanced which suggests that this gunman may be the man responsible for a shooting which took place on Saturday in the vicinity — an act of violence which also targeted local law enforcement officers.

 According to New York City council speaker Corey Johnson, the officer wounded in Sunday’s attack has since been hospitalized with non-life-threatening injuries.